 I was previously researching for Dr. Aarti Shyamsunder who recommended me to Serein.
-This was just supposed to be something for me to do for 2 months before my college started again.
+This was just supposed to be something for me to do for 2 months before my college started again in 2021.
 I never expected to like working here enough, to want to continue working for as long as I could.
 Since the fate gods don’t seem to want that for me, I’ll just stick to letting you know how much of a wonderful time I had working here.
-I have always wanted to work with an all-female organization.
+I have always wanted to work with an all-female organisation.
 Working with capable and amazing women made me feel like I could also turn into them one day.
 This is potentially my unconscious bias, but I felt that women can understand the challenges other women face much better.
 Never once did I feel ignored while working here, or that my ideas weren’t valued as much as any other colleague.
 I was always assigned projects that appealed to me, and I was always met with sincere understanding about everything that probably went wrong.
-Just the other day I was explaining my work profile to a friend and I realised the multitude of things I learnt within such a short period.
+Just the other day I was explaining my work profile to a friend and I realised the multitude of things I learnt within such a short period.Â

-I went into Psychology because of the horrible experiences I faced as a child in need of professional help.
+I went into psychology because of the horrible experiences I faced as a child in need of professional help.
 And for as long as I can remember, I wanted to be a clinical psychologist.
-But when it came to choosing a career, I realized I don’t have the mental capacity to deal with a career that would be so intense and taxing on my mental health.
+But when it came to choosing a career, I realised I don’t have the mental capacity to deal with a career that would be so intense and taxing on my mental health.
 I had to put myself first, and the guilt of not going into a field where I could help people like myself was eating away at me.
-I enjoy Industrial Psychology, no doubt about that.
+I enjoy industrial psychology, no doubt about that.
 But the field of D & I is something that came to me when I most needed it.
-However God-complexy that sounds, I have always wanted to work in a field where I could help people.
+However god-complexy that sounds, I have always wanted to work in a field where I could help people.
 If not to give back, but maybe make their workplace safer and more comfortable for them.
 The kind of work I see you people do, and the kind of passion that can only come through a thorough enjoyment is extremely commendable.
-The amount of respect everyone here has for each other is amazing to see and is something I can hopefully emulate.
+The amount of respect everyone here has for each other is amazing to see and is something I can hopefully emulate.Â

 Thank you for letting me be a part of your organization, and learn everything that I did.
 I am no longer afraid of doing anything remotely technologically challenging.
 You guys get ALL the credit, not kidding.
 This was the first actual internship I’ve done, and I am so glad it was with you guys.
 So, thank you for everything 🙂